 Passenger service agents also work at departure and arrival gates where they check tickets, verify passenger counts, and announce boarding sections.
 Other tasks include responding to telephone inquiries and providing flight departure and arrival information.
 Passenger service agents also assist those needing special attention, including the elderly and unaccompanied minors, as well as passengers who have missed their flights.

 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for ground stewardesses or passenger service agents; however, it indicated that the related field of customer service representatives could see 13% growth in employment from 2012 to 2022.
-In May 2015, the BLS reported the median salary was $31,720 for customer service representatives.
+The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for ground stewardesses or passenger service agents; however, it indicated that the related field of customer service representatives could see a 2% decline in employment from 2018 to 2028.
+In May 2018, the BLS reported the median salary was $33,750 for customer service representatives.

 The Federal Aviation Administration's Aviation Careers Series publication on non-flying airline professions states that a high school diploma is the minimum educational requirement for a passenger service agent (www.ntl.bts.gov).
 According to a January 2011 search of job postings on CareerBuilder.com and Monster.com, airlines hiring for these positions also prefer applicants who have prior customer service experience.
 Airlines may also require candidates to be bilingual or multilingual.
 Other attributes requested by employers include a professional appearance, cooperative attitude, and flexibility in terms of scheduling.

 Also per job listings, some airlines prefer computer experience with industry software, though this is not usually a requirement.
 Applicants may have to pass a drug screening and background investigation.
 Airlines may also require newly hired employees to complete a company-sponsored training program.